DistributedCollective/Sovryn-smart-contracts/scripts/governance/README.md

 - Only one proposal can be created at a time by a single staked address.
 - The voting power has to be higher than proposal threshold to create a proposal.
 - Only unique proposals are allowed at a particular time.
 Uniqueness is dependent on the target, signature and data.
 (All of which you can edit in [values.json](./values.json))
-- Staking has to be done before creating the proposal, else the voting power won't be useful for that particular proposal.
+- StakingTN has to be done before creating the proposal, else the voting power won't be useful for that particular proposal.